 There are other potential causes of severe testicular pain, such as epididymitis, but you should still take these symptoms seriously and seek emergency treatment.

 Tests can be used to diagnose torsion.
 These include:

 - imaging of the scrotum

 During a physical exam, your doctor will check your scrotum for swelling.
-He or she may also pinch the inside of your thigh.
+They may also pinch the inside of your thigh.
 Normally this causes the testicles to contract.
 However, this reflex may disappear if you have torsion.

-You might also receive an ultrasound on your scrotum.
+You might also receive an ultrasound of your scrotum.
 This shows blood flow to the testicles.
-If it is lower than normal, you may be suffering from torsion.
+If it’s lower than normal, you may be suffering from torsion.

 Surgical repair is usually required to treat testicular torsion.
 In rare cases, your doctor may be able to untwist the spermatic cord by hand.
 This procedure is called "manual detorsion."